ivan-hc/AM/README.md

 -----------------------

-The `app` command is inspired from my other project, [AppMan](https://github.com/ivan-hc/AppMan), an application manager for standalone programs and AppImages that works like APT or Pacman.
-In this case the commands are less, because there are less things to do. `app` is built to allow integration in the system and automatic updates for each application, so the final user must do nothing but just using the application.
+The `app` command is very similar to [AppMan](https://github.com/ivan-hc/AppMan), but in this case [here are less inbuilt options](#usage), because here are less things to do:

-`app` seems to be a too much generic name for a command line tool, but it represents just what it aims to manage, ie only standalone applications!
+-`app` is built to allow integration in the system and automatic updates for each application, so the final user must do nothing but just using the application;

-Each app managed by this tool can be just installed or removed using the related command, while updates must be automatic and related just to that program, not to the whole repository of the distribution.
-The `app` command has not other options.
+- this tool can only install or remove the desired application, updates are at the complete discretion and management of the latter;

-`app` is easy to use the same way you write it.
+- using the `app` command to install/remove standalone apps is as easy and ridiculous as typing a command at random, out of desperation!

 -----------------------